 You will be allowed one 'late day' on your projects.
 After you use your one late day, a missed project means no credit.
-You must request the late date prior to the due date.
+You must request the late day by 5 PM the day before the due date.

 Late midterm and final projects will not be accepted.